awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-describing-stacks.md

     "Stacks":  [
         {
             "StackId": "arn:aws:cloudformation:us-east-2:123456789012:stack/myteststack/a69442d0-0b8f-11e3-8b8a-500150b352e0",
-            "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WARNING** This template creates an S3 bucket.
+            "Description": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WArnING** This template creates an S3 bucket.
 You will be billed for the AWS resources used if you create a stack from this template.",
             "Tags": [],
             "Outputs": [